zwiebert/tronferno-mcu-bin/README.md

   * download the files
   * open command prompt and change to directory containing the avr_flash.bat file
   * connect ISP-flasher to PC via USB cable and to ATmega328p via ISP cable
-  * find out which COM port the flasheris connected to (e.g. by device manager)
+  * find out which COM port the flasher hardware is connected to (e.g. by device manager)
-  * (install avrdude and add it the path)
+  * (install avrdude and add it to path)
   * run: avr_flash.bat COMxx